MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-areas.md

 ## Process inbound goods

 This process area involves receiving, inspecting, and processing incoming inventory.
 It includes tracking shipments, managing the receipt of goods, and generating put-away plans.
-In addition to traditional purchase order and transfer order inbound receipts, it also includes the handling of customer return orders<!--For more information, see \[Process inbound goods link\]TODO:Add link-->.
+In addition to traditional purchase order and transfer order inbound receipts, it includes the handling of customer return orders<!--For more information, see \[Process inbound goods link\]TODO:Add link-->.

 ## Process outbound goods